“301″ Redirects for SEO

 rewritecond %{http_host} ^example.com [nc]

-rewriterule ^(.*)$ http://www.example.com/$1 [r=301,nc]
+rewriterule ^(.*)$ https://www.example.com/$1 [r=301,nc]

 Notes: